lihy213/Coolprop2VS/README.md

 cmake --build .
 ```

-In line 8, the parameters should correspond to IDE, e.g., for VS2019 is:
+In line 8, the parameters should correspond to IDE, e.g., for VS2019 are:

 ```c++
 cmake .. -A x64 -G "Visual Studio 16 2019" -DCOOLPROP_STATIC_LIBRARY=ON